abbycabs/mozsprint-repo-template/README.md

 # Drop us a line
-If you need send a private message to us, please ping us at "contato (@) itidigital (.) org".
+If you need send a private message to us, please ping us at contato@itidigital.org.

 # Participation Guidelines